 “Thank you,” she said.
 The words sounded papery even to her.

 “You’re welcome,” said Billy firmly.
 It was clear that he sensed her displeasure, but that wouldn’t stop him from being satisfied with it.
-Rosie tried looking through his smile to find a reason for the gift, but found nothing.
+Rosie tried looking through his smirk to find a reason for the gift, but found nothing.

 She disappeared to her bedroom on the second story, after a few “goodnights” and “happy birthdays.”
 Rosie kept the journal under her sweater until she was safely upstairs.